but it is not sufficient.

 has been going on for decades with no end in site.

 Education has made a huge improvement in the quality of life for many people, but it has its limits.
 It will not short cut normal human development or eliminate normal human drives.
 Poor decision-making persists even among people who know better.
 Knowing the right thing to do and actually doing it are two different things.
 Knowing what to do requires the simple act of remembering.
-Following through on a course of action is a commitment that requires a physical and emotional investment, and the allocation of time and money to actions that are often counter to innate desires.
+Following through on a course of action is a commitment that requires a physical and emotional investment, and the allocation of time and forex trading money to actions that are often counter to innate desires.
 Education is good at teaching how to remember, but that doesn't necessarily result in committed courses of action.

 The irony of the financial crisis, that Mr. Franchot blames on lack of education, is that the failed banks and investment institutions spent millions of dollars on sophisticated marketing campaigns designed to induce consumers into making bad choices.
 Then these same institutions were shocked, just shocked, that consumers actually bought the toxic financial products being peddled.